-Chair of Finance and Audit Committee and Chair of Lansdown Academy Council
+Chair of Lansdown Park Academy Council

-Committee: Audit, Finance and Resources.
-Chairs Committee
+Chair, Audit, Finance and Resources Committee

 Married to his wife Jan.
-He have two daughters and six grandchildren.
+He has two daughters and six grandchildren.
 Retired in 2013 after 40 years service with an International Company based in Bristol where he gained a depth of financial and procurement acumen.

 Now enjoys playing snooker, holidays, going to the gym and child minding.